ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   Why do you have your angular or react app served by express.js in your node.js server?

-  **Node.js wasn't designed to serve static assets, it takes so many cpu% time.**
+  **Node.js wasn't designed to serve static assets, it takes so much cpu% time.**

   You should be using a proxy CDN like CloudFront in front of your static files.

-  I believe the root of the problem comes from the number of starter templates that comes with a "full-stack" solution for building an MVP.
+  I believe the root of the problem comes from the number of starter templates that come with a "full-stack" solution for building an MVP.

-  But when your product and user base grows, you will face a problem, your node.js server will use too many CPU time.
+  But when your product and user base grows, you will face a problem, your node.js server will use too much CPU time.

   ![node.js and Web client architecture](/img/nodejs-scalability/static_assets.png)